ederbond/NPicker/README.md

 # NPicker
-This is a .NET MAUI collection of picker controls that allows nullable values.
+This is a collection of native picker controls for .NET MAUI that allows nullable values.
 - It supports Windows, Android, iOS and MacOS
 - Based on the source code of .NET MAUI original source code so it renders directly to native platforms the same way as the built-in controls found on .NET MAUI, but better cause it supports nullable values.